dipy/dipy/doc/theory/spm_dicom.rst

 ``analyze_to_dicom`` transformation used by SPM in other places.
 So, the transform $A_{spm}$ goes from (1,1,1) based voxel indices to mm.
-To get the (0, 0, 0)-based transform we want, we need to pre-apply the (1,1,1) voxel transform to 0-based voxel indices:
+To get the (0, 0, 0)-based transform we want, we need to pre-apply the transform to take 0-based voxel indices to 1-based voxel indices:

 .. math::